felixpleiva/TDT_DGRP_lines/README.md

 This repository is provided by the authors under the [MIT] (https://opensource.org/licenses/MIT) License.

 ## Further information
-For any further information, please contact: Félix P. Leiva, email: felixpleiva@gmail.com
+For any further information, please contact me: Félix P. Leiva, email: felixpleiva@gmail.com